 Whenever the child is confused about using time in a productive way, let him take out the jar and check the activity squares.
 The child will realize how much time he/she has wasted and how much time was utilized in a positive way.

-2. Share an inspiring story for kids on time management:
+2. Share an inspiring story on time management for kids:

 Every child loves to listen to a story.
 Stories are a great way to inspire and motivate the child.
 Here is a story that will make the children realize the importance and value of time.
 Ultimately the motto of this activity is to make them aware of why it is important to use time effectively and manage their tasks with ease.